Firdose6974/Mlops/README.md

 # Mlops
-This is my personal repository for Mlops course
+This is my personal repository for Mlops Project